ArjunV905/DuolingoLearnedWords/README.md

 git clone https://github.com/ArjunV905/DuolingoLearnedWords
 ```

-Then navigate to the downloaded folder and enter
+Then navigate to the downloaded folder and enter the following to start the program:
 ```
 python3 app.py
 ```